 A drum sander is a finishing tool.
 If you have used a sander before, you might think of it as a thickness planer.
 The machines are effective in removing surface wood.
 You can use it for quick material removal, and the learning curve is low.

 The difference that comes with sanders is that they are finishing tools.
-A drum sander is slow, removing minute amounts of wood with each pass.
-Multiple passes result in more heat production, resulting in burnt sandpaper, blown fuses, and damaged wood.
+A slow drum sander removes minute amounts of wood with each pass.
+Multiple passes produce more heat, resulting in burnt sandpaper, blown fuses, and damaged wood.
 Removing layers of wood is less affordable and time-consuming.

 A drum sander is a power tool to sand flat surfaces, such as wooden floors.
-It has a cylindrical wheel called the drum with an abrasive material such as sandpaper attached to its surface.
+It has a cylindrical wheel called the drum with an abrasive material like sandpaper attached to its surface.
+You should keep the sandpaper on your drum sander clean.
 The drum is moved at speed using an electric motor to sand the surface.

 A drum sander is for sanding wood floors.
 If your wood floor is poor, a drum sander can fix it.
-The drum sander is for sanding long planks to make them thinner, flatter, and smoother.
-It sands floorboards, panel boards, frames, plywood, fence boards, and long planks.
+The drum sander sands long planks to make them thinner, flatter, and smoother.
+It sands floorboards, panels, frames, plywood, fence boards, and long planks.

 Use the drum sander as a finish sanding tool.
 It is for finishing wood floors.
 The drum sander can improve your workflow and quality of work.
 The drum sander has enough power to sand out imperfections and make your wood floor look beautiful again.